Colorado Minimum Wage Laws

 - 12 consecutive hours without regard to the workday.

-Federal labor laws may also apply.
+Overtime rules under the federal Fair Labor Standards Act (FLSA) may also apply.
 For federally-defined exemptions and other regulations see FLSA: Overtime.

 Colorado Prevailing Wages